 Seek the right advice from professionals, don’t guess at your nutrition needs, meet with a certified holistic nutritionist or health coach for answers to specific questions and personalized nutritional assessments.
 Do some health tests that identify your unique biochemistry to make your nutrition as individualized as possible.
 By getting on the right program specific to you will save you bunches of time and money.
 Many conscious companies in the wellness industry are providing solutions to obtain unique bio data that identify possible nutrition deficiencies as well as make diet and supplement recommendations accordingly.
 The latest ultra personalized nutrition apps and programs utilize the latest technologies such as algorithms, biosensors and genetic testing for pinpoint accuracy and results.

-Check out our awesome guide to ultra-personalized holistic nutrition with customized meal planning, grocery shopping and recipes.
+Check out our guide to ultra-personalized integrative nutrition with customized meal planning, grocery shopping and recipes…

 - Fardet, A. “Towards a more Holistic Vision of Human Nutrition to Prevent from Diet-Related Chronic diseases: the reductionist drift.”
 Int J Food Sci Nutr Diet 5 (2016): 1-2.